dhruv-ojha-02/learningJsUpdate/Week3/asyncJS_eventLoop.md

 # Date: 20/01/25 (Monday)

-I tried understanding Prototype nut I could not understand most part of it.
+I tried understanding Prototype but I could not understand most part of it.
 I will try it later once I finish rest of the important things in JS.

 Prototype in JS